 Use a scraping tool to search for backlink opportunities.
 The SEO automation tool, Scrapebox, with a private proxies list, can help you find backlink opportunities, including other information like contact and social media profiles.
-Leanne Wong’s blog will guide you in detail on how to build backlinks at scale (with proxies) and Scrapebox.

 The gray hat SEO-version of these white-hat strategies?
 Building “shady” backlinks.

-Remember, gray hat (black) techniques are not recommended but worth mentioning because your competition might be using it to gain rankings.
+Remember, gray hat (black) techniques are not recommended but are worth mentioning because your competition might be using it to gain rankings.
 Warning: using these techniques might get your site penalized.